 Have you ever felt as if the harder you try to keep your car clean, the more likely it is to get dirty?

-While getting rid of a bit of dirt is as simple as running it through a wash, figuring out how to remove tree sap from your car is another story.
+While eliminating a bit of dirt is as straightforward as running it through a wash, determining how to erase tree resin from your car is another tale.

 First, you’ll need to clean the exterior to remove any debris that might cause scratches.
 Apply a small amount of hand sanitizer to the affected area, wait a few seconds, and wipe clean using a microfiber cloth.
 Finish by waxing the area to restore the clearcoat to full strength.